-Tokiwa in Ask Dr. Rin! spends the first eight episodes like this for Meirin, going so far as to set their school on fire in order to threaten her.
+Tokiwa spends the first eight episodes like this for Meirin, going so far as to set their school on fire in order to threaten her.
 It's later subverted, though, since he was possessed by an evil spirit that wanted to kiss her in order to possess her.

-In Asu no Yoichi!, the only reason Uky?
-Saginomiya wants to kill Yoichi is that the latter "came between" him and his childhood crush, whom he's basically stalked for several years.
+In Samurai Harem: Asu no Yoichi, the only reason Ukyō Saginomiya wants to kill Yoichi is that the latter "came between" him and his childhood crush, whom he's basically stalked for several years.

 Germany keeps a diary of observation on Italy.
-It makes some sense, as Germany is attempting to train him.
+Justified as they're allies and Germany is attempting to train him and figure him out.
+Not only does Italy confuse him, but Germany only seems to realize he may have feelings for him in Buon San Valentino.
 But if Germany really is a grown-up Holy Roman Empire, then it just makes it seem like he hasn't grown up all that much.